metin/ProAngularJS-Repo/README.md

 Controllers provide data and behavior to the view through scopes.

+Each controller create its own scope, separate from other controller scopes.
+Scopes are organized in a hierarchy, in which $rootScope is the root of the tree.
+The $rootScope is available as a service for DI.

+### Communication between Controllers using Events
+All scopes define a number of methods that are used to send and receive events:
+    . $broadcast(evtName, argsObj) : sends an event from the current scope down to all child scopes.
+The argsObj is used to provide supplementary data with the event.

+    . $emit(evtName, argsObj) : sends an event from the current scope up to the root scope.

+    . $on(name, handler) : registers a handler function that is invoked when the event is received.

+For example, to communicate to all child scopes that a value has been updated:
+    $rootScope.$broadcast('zipCodeUpdated', {type: type, zipCode: zip});

+To register a handler for that event in a child scope:
+    $scope.$on('zipCodeUpdated', function(event, args) {
+                    $scope[args.type] = args.zipCode;
+                });

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.